The bad way

-Environment Variables
+Environment variables

 Environment variables, as the name suggests, are variables in your system that describe your environment.
 In data projects they are typically used to securely store passwords, secrets, and tokens to access data sources that are not natively supported or to connect to external services (like GitHub and Slack).

-When you connect a set of environment variables to your workspace, you can access these variables with some simple Python or R code.
+When you connect a set of environment variables to your workbook, you can access these variables with some simple Python or R code.
 This is a safer approach compared to just copy-pasting secrets in your notebook verbatim straight away:

 # The bad way